 1. Get a Leg of Pork or if you don’t know how to spot them, ask your butcher what cut is used to make Christmas ham (he will probably think you are an idiot because it’s just hours away before Christmas and you can’t make a ham in 1 day).
 Ask him to debone it and tie for you.
 He will do that.

-3. Cure it quickly.
+2. Get your Leg of Pork and cure it quickly.
 Cover it with a lot of salt and sugar.
 And I mean a lot.
 Wrap it in cling film and store it in the fridge.
 Two hours there.

 5. That’s cooked.
 All you have to do is glaze it.
 Put it in the oven in 200 deg cel.
 And baste it with your Christmas juice from time to time.
 Once it has turned Christmas-ish red, take it off, pour some maple syrup on it, score the skin and decorate.
 Done Amigo.